karinlj/react-course-lab2/README.md

 React project using the Vite tool. <br/>
 Fetching and updating DB data with JSON server.
-A Cat Shelter list where you can see the list of the current cats. <br/>
+A Cat Shelter list where you can see all the current cats. <br/>
 If you are logged in you can add cats and choose if he needs to go outside or can be indoor cat. <br/>
 In list toggle if he found new home or not and click the dark pink house if he has moved to the new home to delete him from the list.
-You can also toggle from dark blue to light pink theme.
+You can also toggle from dark blue to light pink theme in the header.
 Enjoy!

 ## Installation